Temple of Artemis: Location and history

-In the 7th century BC, a flood destroyed the temple, depositing over half a meter of sand and flotsam over the original clay floor.
+In the 7th century BCE, a flood destroyed the temple, depositing over half a meter of sand and flotsam over the original clay floor.
 Among the flood debris were the remains of a carved ivory plaque of a griffin and the Tree of Life, apparently North Syrian, and some drilled tear-shaped amber drops of elliptical cross-section.
 These probably once dressed a wooden effigy (xoanon) of the Lady of Ephesus, which must have been destroyed or recovered from the flood.
 Bammer notes that though the site was prone to flooding, and raised by silt deposits about two metres between the 8th and 6th centuries, and a further 2.4 m between the sixth and the fourth, its continued use "indicates that maintaining the identity of the actual location played an important role in the sacred organization".